sturivny/sturivny.github.io/_posts/2024-08-05-effective-argumentation.markdown

 - __Base Argument:__ Health is important.
 - __Problematic Argument:__ Smoking is dangerous for your health.
 - __Final Argument:__ Maybe it’s better not to smoke?

-#### Building Your Argumentation Strategy
-Identify your opponent’s base arguments and build your strategy from their perspective.
-Convincing yourself first is often the most challenging part.

-For example, if you’re trying to persuade a team member to adopt a new coding practice, start by understanding their current concerns or preferences.
-If they prioritize code readability, you can build your argument around how the new practice enhances readability and maintains consistency, thus addressing their primary concern and making your argument more compelling.

 #### Context-Specific Arguments
 Tailor your arguments to specific situations.
 Returning to our example of the smoker: